perronejon/cis106/notes/notes3/notes3.md

 ### What is a virtual console?

-A text-based login session that runs independently of the graphical environment, able to be brought up at any time through use of `Alt+F1` through `Alt+F6`.
+A text-based login session that runs independently of the graphical environment, able to be brought up at any time through use of `Ctrl+Alt+F1` through `Ctrl+Alt+F6`.
 Each TTY is a separate session with its own login instance.
+To exit the virtual console to return to the GUI, use `Ctrl+Alt+F7`.

 ### What is a terminal emulator?